umbraco/Umbraco.Headless.Backoffice.Bridge/README.md

 This will start a http server with cors enabled and caching disabled (usually on http://127.0.0.1:8080).

-Then in your custom editor in Heartcore you can import the library
+In your custom editor in Heartcore you can then import the library

 ```js
 import 'http://127.0.0.1:8080/headless-backoffice-bridge.min.js';